encoredev/encore/README.md

 Signup.Publish(ctx, &User{...})
 ```

-Using the TypeScript SDK, it looks like so:
+Using the TypeScript Backend SDK, it looks like so:

 ```typescript
 import { Topic } "encore.dev/pubsub"